 In September 2004, Parcel Direct became a subsidiary of FedEx Ground after FedEx Corp. acquired the leading parcel consolidator.
 The service was later rebranded FedEx SmartPost® and now specializes in the delivery of low-weight packages from business to residential customers through a contract with the U.S. Postal Service, which provides last-mile package delivery.

 In 2015, FedEx completed the acquisition of GENCO, one of the largest third-party logistics providers in North America.
-GENCO’s supply chain expertise brings new capabilities, including reverse logistics, greatly expanding the FedEx Ground portfolio of e-commerce and retail solutions.
+GENCO’s supply chain expertise brought new capabilities, including reverse logistics, greatly expanding the FedEx Ground portfolio of e-commerce and retail solutions.
+GENCO was rebranded as FedEx Supply Chain in 2017, and realigned in a new structure under FedEx Trade Networks in 2018.

 Since 2013, FedEx Ground has improved transit times for more than half of its city-to-city shipping lanes, making it faster to more locations than UPS.
 And the company continues to invest in new facilities and emerging technologies.
 The result is the industry’s most automated hub network and continual improvement in speed, efficiency, and reliability.